oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 The client will use [Vue 3](https://vuejs.org/) and the Quasar framework.
 [The Quasar framework](https://quasar.dev/) provides components and layout tools to help build Vue applications quickly with a consistent, high-quality user interface.

 Before you dig into the tutorial, I want to quickly introduce the technologies for those that might be unfamiliar.
-Feel free to skip down to the **Prerequisites** section if you're already familiar with Vue and Spring Boot.
+Feel free to skip down to the [prerequisites](#prerequisites) section if you're already familiar with Vue and Spring Boot.

-**What is Vue.js?**
+{% include toc.md %}

+## What is Vue.js?x

 Vue is a JavaScript view library, like React and Angular.
 It's designed to be incrementally adoptable, and the core library focuses solely on the view layer.